Understanding NIST 800-171 Impact on Acquisition

 DFARS Clause 252.204-7012 is not structured to require contractor implementation of NIST SP 800-171 as a mandatory evaluation factor in the source selection process, but the requiring activity is not precluded from using a company’s SSP and associated POA&Ms to evaluate the overall risk introduced by the state of the contractor’s internal information system or network.

-The Director, Defense Pricing/Defense Procurement and Acquisition Policy guidance for acquisition personnel provides the following examples of how the government may utilize the system security plan and associated plans of action:
+The Director, Defense Pricing/Defense Procurement and Acquisition Policy guidance for acquisition personnel provide the following examples of how the government may utilize the system security plan and associated plans of action:

 - Using proposal instructions and corresponding evaluation specifics (detailed in sections L and M of the solicitation as well as the Source Selection Plan) regarding how implementation of NIST SP 800-171 (and other applicable security measures) will be used by DoD to determine whether it is an acceptable or unacceptable risk to process, store, or transmit covered defense information on a system hosted by the offeror.
 The solicitation must notify the offeror whether and how its approach to protecting covered defense information and providing adequate security in accordance with DFARS 252.204-7012 will be evaluated in the solicitation.